collinsmichael/networking/tcp/README.md

 # http
 tcp is a basic tcp echo server.

-once connected a client will send a message to server server simply echoes back the messages it receives
+once connected a client will send a message to server. server simply echoes back the messages it receives.

 # server
-the server binds to a specified port and will accept client connections
 usage: server port

+the server binds to a specified port and will accept client connections.

 # client
-the client connects to a specified host on a given port
 usage: client hostname port

+the client connects to a specified host on a given port and sends a message.